-Dr. Denae Ford Robinson is a Senior Research at Microsoft Research in the SAINTes group and an Affiliate Assistant Professor in the Human Centered Design and Engineering Department at the University of Washington.
+Dr. Denae Ford Robinson is a Senior Researcher at Microsoft Research in the SAINTes group and an Affiliate Assistant Professor in the Human Centered Design and Engineering Department at the University of Washington.
 Her research lies at the intersection of Human-Computer Interaction and Software Engineering.
 In her work she identifies and dismantles cognitive and social barriers by designing mechanisms to support software developer participation in online socio-technical ecosystems.
 She is best known for her research on just-in-time mentorship as a mode to empower welcoming engagement in collaborative Q&A for online programming communities including open-source software and work to empower marginalized software developers in online communities.

 She received her B.S. and M.S. in Computer Science from North Carolina State University.
 She also received her Ph.D. in Computer Science and Graduate Minor in Cognitive Science from North Carolina State University.
 She is also a recipient of the National GEM Consortium Fellowship, National Science Foundation Graduate Research Fellowship, and Microsoft Research Ph.D.
 Fellowship.

 Her research publications can be found under her pen name ‘Denae Ford’.
 More information about her latest research can be found on her website: http://denaeford.me/